John Carter (film): Title changes

 The film's title was a major issue; there are several accounts of who decided to change it and why.
 It is largely based on the first book of the series, A Princess of Mars, but was originally titled John Carter of Mars.
-Stanton changed the title to that from the book's title early in 2011, "because not a single boy would go."
-Later he removed "of Mars" to make it more appealing to a broader audience, calling the film an "origin story ... about a guy becoming John Carter of Mars."
+Stanton changed the title to that from the book's title early in 2011, "because not a single boy would go".
+Later he removed "of Mars" to make it more appealing to a broader audience, calling the film an "origin story ... about a guy becoming John Carter of Mars".
 Disney also reportedly believed that the sex appeal of the popular Kitsch being shirtless throughout the movie would draw women to see the film.
 Since women are believed by Hollywood to be averse to science fiction, in this account, "Mars" was excised from the title.

-Stanton planned to keep "Mars" in the title for the never-made future films in the series.
+Stanton planned to keep "Mars" in the title for the proposed future films in the series.
 Kitsch said the title was changed to reflect the character's journey, as John Carter would become "of Mars" only in the film's last few minutes.
 Former Disney marketing president Carney has also been blamed for suggesting the title change.

 Another reported explanation for the name change was that Disney had suffered a significant loss in March 2011 with Mars Needs Moms; Carney reportedly conducted a study which noted recent movies with the word "Mars" in the title had not been commercially successful.
 Chabon responds that all those films were poorly regarded by critics.

 Despite the name change, some hints of the original title remain.
 Some promotional materials used the stylized "JCM" logo, and at the end of the film is a title card with "John Carter of Mars".
-The marketing team had yielded to Stanton on that, and he explained that "it means something by the end of the movie, and if there are more movies I want that to be what you remember."
+The marketing team had yielded to Stanton on that, and he explained that "it means something by the end of the movie, and if there are more movies I want that to be what you remember".

 After the film's release and subsequent failure, the truncated title was seen as part of the problem.
 "What the hell is John Carter?
 What's the film about?" asked Peter Sealey, former marketing president at Columbia, told the Los Angeles Times. " I don't know who John Carter is.
-You've got to make that clear."
+You've got to make that clear".
 Stanton reportedly believed there was enough awareness of the books that this would not be a problem, to which another marketing executive responded, "People don't say, 'I know what I'll be for Halloween!
 I'll be John Carter!'"